Low Friction Interfaces

 Error prevention over error handling

 The traditional approach to errors in software is to let the user make a mistake and then display an error message.
-The low-friction approach is to prevent the mistake from happening.
+The low-friction approach is to prevent the mistake from happening in the first place.
+Prevention is almost always less disruptive than recovery.

 Constrain inputs to valid options